 This sort of thing happens all the time.
-The truth is, sometimes less options makes the decision making process infinitely easier.
+The truth is, sometimes fewer options makes the decision-making process infinitely easier.
 Have you ever purchased a house before?
-After awhile, everything in your price range starts looking the same.
+After a while, everything in your price range starts looking the same.
 Making a decision can be tough because you don’t want to make the wrong one.

 You only need one lead product or service to bring people to the table.
 Restaurants have become renowned for a single product.
 When I was a kid, I didn’t like Chinese food.
 So, when my parents took me with them to a Chinese restaurant, I always ordered from the “American Food” mini-menu in the back.